Due November 8, 2020

-By Friday, November 6, students will submit a 6 to 8 page narrative essay that analyzes a significant American election contest between 1876 and 2000.
+By SUNDAY, November 8 [REVISED], students will submit a 6 to 8 page narrative essay that analyzes a significant American election contest between 1876 and 2000.
 Students are also required to submit a short companion video for possible extra credit.

 - Students don’t need prior approval for their subjects, but they should consult with Prof. Pinsker voluntarily over email.